 In addition to her work in public education, Flannagan has presented at a number of local, state, and national conferences on topics including differentiating instruction in science, inquiry-based science, using the four question strategy to help students design experiments, and Lesson Study.
-She has earned several awards such as the Salle Mae 100 Best First Year Teacher award in 1992, and in 1999 was awarded the Presidential Award for Excellence in Mathematics and Science Teaching.
+She has earned several awards such as the Sallie Mae 100 Best First Year Teacher award in 1992, and in 1999 was awarded the Presidential Award for Excellence in Mathematics & Science Teaching.
 Additionally, Flannagan has provided curriculum review for various school divisions in Virginia.
-She also serves as a reviewer for National Science Teacher’s Association publication Science and Children and has reviewed books for Corwin Press.
+She also serves as a reviewer for National Science Teachers Association's publication Science & Children and has reviewed books for Corwin Press.

 Flannagan earned an Ed.D. in Education, Adult Learning and Staff Development from Regent University.
 She holds an Education Specialists degree in Administration and Supervision and a Master’s of Education in Curriculum and Instruction from the University of Virginia.
 She earned a Bachelor of Science degree in Biology with an endorsement in General Science II and Earth/Space Science from Longwood University.
 She also holds a gifted endorsement.
 Flannagan has published several articles and book chapters about various topics in science and lesson study.
 Her research interests include effective instruction in science education.